 According to the Centers for Disease Control, certain individuals or those with certain conditions may have a higher risk of serious harm if infected with COVID-19.
-A list of such highrisk individuals or conditions is provided on the right.
+A list of such high-risk individuals or conditions is provided on the right.

-- o Cough

-- Shortness of breath or difficulty breathing

-- Fever

-- o Chills

-- Repeated shaking with chills

-- o Runny nose or new sinus congestion

-- o Muscle pain

-- Headache

-- Sore throat

-- Fatigue

-- New GI symptoms

-- New loss of taste or smell

 - Older adults (65+)

 - Those who are HIV positive

 - Asthma (moderate-to-severe)

 - Chronic lung disease

 - Diabetes

 - Serious heart conditions

 - Chronic kidney disease being treated with dialysis

 - Severe obesity

 - Being immunocompromised

 University of Mary's COVID-19 Monitoring System

 The graphic on the right represents the ND Department of Health's determination of North Dakota's risk level as of July 7, 2020.

-The University of Mary (UMary) is utilizing a parallel system to inform and update the university community of the appropriate measures to be taken based on the level of risk for COVID-19.
+The University of Mary (UMary) crafted a parallel system to inform and update the university community of the appropriate measures to be taken based on the level of risk for COVID-19.